TheOdinProject/curriculum/ruby/basic_ruby/loops.md

 ### Upto and Downto Loops

-The Ruby methods `#upto` and `#downto` do exactly what you'd think they do from their names.
+The Ruby methods `#.upto` and `#.downto` do exactly what you'd think they do from their names.
 You can use these methods to iterate from a starting number either up to or down to another number, respectively.

 ~~~ruby
 5.upto(10) {|num| print "#{num} " }     #=> 5 6 7 8 9 10